RamilyaSharifullina25/FSE_final_project/README.md

 It will open to you ````jupyter notebook````.
 There you need to open ````notebooks/download_data.ipynb```` notebook and run it.

 ### MODEL TRAINING
-To do model trainig run
+Authors recommend to download pretrained model.
+To do model trainig run with the pretrained model as in the example showed by authors:
 ````
 bash train.sh
 ````